 Download the template

 We have condensed this post into a checklist for easy reference.
-Enter your email and we will email it to you.
+If you find this useful please consider sharing this post.

 More data protection resources for charity and voluntary organisations